FelipeSanchezSoberanis/data-structures-and-algorithms/README.md

 - arr: dynamically-allocated array
 - capacity: size of the dynamically-allocated array
 - size: number of elements currently in the array

+## Priority Queues

+Is an abstract data type supporting the following main operations:
+- PushBack(e): adds an element to the back of the queue
+- PopFront(): extracts an element from the front of the queue
+- Remove(it): removes an element popinted by an iterator it
+- GetMax(): returns an element with maximum priority, without changing the set of elements
+- ChangePriority(it, p): changes the priority of an element pointed by it to p

+A priority queue is a generalization of a queue where each element is assigned a priority and elements come out in order of priority.

+Typical use case:
+- Scheduling jobs:
+    - Want to process jobs one by one in order of decreasing priority.
+While the current job is processed, new jobs may arrive
+    - To add a job to the set of scheduled jobs, call Insert(job)
+    - To process a job with the highest priority, get it by calling ExtractMax()

+Algoriths that use priority queues:
+- Dijsktra's algorith: finding a shortes path in a graph
+- Prim's algorithm: constructing a minimum spanning tree of graph
+- Huffman's algorithm: constructing an optimum prefix-fee enconding of a string
+- Heap sort: sorting a given sequence